 Each year the County is required, through implementation of the Growth Management System, to set an annual growth goal for the upcoming year.
 As part of that process, staff prepares a Growth Goal Report for consideration by the Planning Commission and the Board of Supervisors.
-The Year 2000 Growth Goal Report is attached for your consideration prior to referral to the Planning Commission.
-Following consideration by the Planning Commission, the matter will be returned to your Board with the Commission's recommendation and a resolution for your action.

-Also included in this letter is a status report on the 1999 Building Permit Allocation.
+The Year 2000 Growth Goal Report is attached (Attachment 2) for your continued public hearing and consideration.
+Also included in this letter is an updated status report on the 1999 Building Permit Allocation.